dmrokan/gsl4godot_gsl/doc_sphinx/fft.rst

    This function frees the memory associated with the workspace :data:`workspace`.
 The workspace can be freed if no further FFTs of the same length will be needed.

-.. @deftp {Data Type} gsl_fft_complex_workspace
-..
-This is a structure that holds the workspace for the mixed radix fft
-.. algorithm.
-It has the following components:
-..
-.. @table @code
-.. @item gsl_complex * scratch
-..
-This is a pointer to a workspace of :code:`n` complex elements,
-.. capable of holding intermediate copies of the original data set.
-.. @end table
-.. @end deftp

 The following functions compute the transform,